 SB is Stephanie Blaszczyk-Beasley.
 Storyteller.
 Science communicator.
 Scientist.
-Wife.
 Mother.

 I’ve always enjoyed telling stories.

-As an undergraduate student, I wanted to teach organic chemistry.
+As an undergraduate student, I wanted to be an organic chemistry instructor.
 I was interested in teaching organic chemistry and telling a story, which was explaining how the main characters (nucleophiles and electrophiles) reacted to reach a conclusion (product).

 As a graduate student researcher, I’m still telling stories, but in the form of peer-reviewed research articles.
 Since my reactions don’t always go as planned, the narrative is full of plot twists.
 The conclusion is often far from predictable, but that’s part of what makes science exciting!